-The accepted management of acute musculoskeletal injuries begins with simple modalities of rest, ice, compression and elevation.
-Initial medication may include non-steroidal anti-inflammatories, non-narcotic analgesics and/or muscle relaxants.
+The accepted management of acute musculoskeletal injuries begins with the simple modalities of rest, ice, compression and elevation.
+Initial medication may include NSAIDs, non-narcotics and/or muscle relaxants.
 Other treatment options include modalities such as heat, cryotherapy, traction, ultrasound, electrical stimulation, manual therapy, bracing and therapeutic exercises.

 In rheumatological and autoimmune diseases, other immunosuppressive drugs referred to as disease-modifying anti-rheumatic medications may be added as necessary to control the progression of disease.
-These may include anti-malarials, cytostatics (e.g. methotrexate, azathioprine), TNF-binding proteins (e.g. adalimumab) which are not prohibited.
+These may include anti-malarials, cytostatics (e.g. methotrexate, azathioprine), TNF-binding proteins (e.g. adalimumab) which are not prohibited and therefore do NOT require a TUE.